Way Too Damn Lazy To Write A Blog

 What classic cartoon can we finish an Election Day post with?
 This one: Bugs Bunny and Yosemite Sam in BALLOT BOX BUNNY, directed by Friz Freleng.

-Here, having voted via absentee ballot, the guy responsible for 1,368 posts (!!!) at Way Too Damn Lazy To Write A Blog sits quietly in front of NYC's Russ & Daughters, anticipates the absolutely amazing food within, and remembers the blazing greatness of the recently passed bandleader/composer/arranger/producer/brass virtuoso Quincy Jones.
+Here, having voted via absentee ballot, the guy responsible for 1,368 posts (!!!) at Way Too Damn Lazy To Write A Blog sits quietly in front of NYC's Russ & Daughters, anticipates the absolutely amazing food within, and remembers the blazing greatness and mindblowing musical talent of the recently passed bandleader/composer/arranger/producer/brass virtuoso Quincy Jones.

-Among a list of accomplishments way too numerous to recount here, Quincy Jones led an astounding big band (especially astonishing on the Live In Paris albums) in the early 1960's.
+Among a list of accomplishments way too lengthy to recount here, Quincy Jones led an astounding big band (especially astonishing on the two Live In Paris albums) in the early 1960's.

-Not surprisingly, brilliant, inventive and memorable arrangements, as well as rip-roaring musicianship, are the order of the day.
+Not surprisingly, brilliant, inventive and memorable arrangements by Quincy Jones, as well as rip-roaring musicianship, are the order of the day.

 Ranking high on the short list of great moments in television: Quincy's appearances on Late Night With David Letterman.

-Quincy Jones also appeared on Conan O'Brien's show, our favorite of the more recent (post-Carson, post-NBC Letterman) late night TV programs.
+Quincy Jones also appeared on Conan O'Brien's show, our favorite of the more recent (post-Johnny Carson, post-NBC David Letterman) late night TV programs.

-We wish readers of Way Too Damn Lazy To Write A Blog a Happy (and safe) Thanksgiving and shall return in a few weeks to plug the KFJC Psychotronix Film Festival, which will rock the house at Foothill College in Los Altos, CA on December 7th.
+We wish readers of Way Too Damn Lazy To Write A Blog a Happy (and safe) Thanksgiving!
+The rapscallions, reprobates and retro movie/music fanatics who write this blog shall return in a few weeks to plug the KFJC Psychotronix Film Festival, which will take place on December 7th at Foothill College in Los Altos, CA

 It is our 32nd anniversary extravaganza!